Taimur-Shabbir/Taimur-Shabbir.github.io/_posts/2020-05-02-pubg-visualisation.md

 In “deaths”, the files record every death that occurred within the 720k matches.
 That is, each row documents an event where a player has died in the match.
 In “aggregate”, each match’s meta information and player statistics are summarized (as provided by pubg).
 It includes various aggregate statistics such as player kills, damage, distance walked, etc as well as metadata on the match itself such as queue size, fpp/tpp, date, etc.”

 Since there is so much data, I’ve used tiny (1%) random samples in places for clearer visualisation.
 I grouped my findings into 3 buckets: 1) Survival and Placements, 2) Locations and 3) Weapons and Kills.

+## Where Can You Find All The Code?

-Finally, all the feature engineering, wrangling and visualisation code can be found at my Github in a Jupyter Notebook.
+ All the feature engineering, wrangling and visualisation code can be found at my [Github](https://github.com/Taimur-Shabbir/Battle-Royale-Strategy-Visualisation-and-Analysis/blob/master/Notebook.ipynb).

 # Survival and Placements